MikeKovarik/gulp-better-rollup/README.md

 #### shortcuts

-You can skip this first argument if you don't need to specify `rollupOptions`.
+You can skip this first argument if you don't need to specify `inputOptions`.

-`generateOptions` accepts a string with the module format, in case you only want to support a single format.
+`outputOptions` accepts a string with the module format, in case you only want to support a single format.

 ``` js
 gulp.task('dev', function() {